PrefectHQ/prefect-snowflake/README.md

 ## Resources

-For more tips on how to use tasks and flows in a Collection, check out [Using Collections](https://orion-docs.prefect.io/collections/usage/)!
+For more tips on how to use tasks and flows in an integration, check out [Using Collections](https://docs.prefect.io/integrations/usage/)!

 ### Installation